alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Customer -> RiskScore
 ```

-That type does not reveal the difference between an ordinary calculation and an API call.
+That type does not reveal the difference between a calculation and an API call.
 In `customers.Map(GetRiskScore)`, a pure `GetRiskScore` is a value transformation.
 An effectful `GetRiskScore` is also an execution plan.

-If you call `GetRiskScore` directly in a loop, you control that policy yourself.
-If you pass it to another monad or higher-order abstraction, you delegate the application rule:
+Call `GetRiskScore` directly in a loop and you control that policy yourself.
+Pass it to another monad or higher-order abstraction and you delegate the application rule:

 ```csharp
 List<RiskScore> scores = customers.Map(GetRiskScore);